chasgames/EZ-Server-Provisioning/README.md

-# Server provisiong
+# What is this?
-This repo is meant to help automate a fresh server install, probably easier than ansible. :smile:
+This script is meant to help automate a fresh server install, probably easier than ansible. :smile:

 Chas maintains Ubuntu.sh and Mark maintains Centos.sh

+Ubuntu.sh
+- Edits root password
+- Adds new user
+- Denies root SSH login
+- Installs basic packages like htop
+- (optional) Installs Docker and Docker-Compose
+- (optional) Installs Duo 2FA

 ## How to run?